 Sideband markers have a center marker and several equally spaced sideband markers.
 By selecting the center marker, you can drag the sideband markers to different positions while still maintaining the individual sideband space.

-Each sideband cursor can be selected and moved to a different frequency hence changing the individual ratio of the side bands with respect to that of the center cursor.
+Each sideband cursor can be selected and moved to a different frequency hence changing the individual ratio of the sidebands with respect to that of the center cursor.

 We can see that the central position is at 1000 Hz and we have one band in each direction.
-So the line on the left side is at 900 Hz and line on the right side is at 1100 Hz.
-Distance between the lines can be defined by the user, in our example it was 100 Hz.
+So the line on the left side is at 900 Hz and the line on the right side is at 1100 Hz.
+Distance between the lines can be defined by the user, in our example, it was 100 Hz.

 The harmonic marker can be enabled at any frequency.
 The harmonic marker will mark the harmonics of the selected frequency.
 The base marker of the harmonic marker can be selected and moved to any other frequency with the harmonics updated live.

-Monitoring harmonics is very important in order tracking analysis.
+Monitoring harmonics is very important in the order tracking analysis.
 An example was made with a blue toy in the picture below (accelerometer was attached to the machine).
 We run the machine to 3000 RPMs and measure vibrations in the process.

-We select the first peak at 21.97 Hz.
+We set the First harmonic position at 21.97 Hz.

-If we select Number of harmonics as 3, we will see lines at 21.77 Hz, 43.54 Hz (2 x 21.77 Hz) and at 65.31 Hz (3 x 21.77 Hz).
-And the theoretical harmonics also nicely match with our measurement results - first three harmonics are nicely seen.
+If we set the Harmonic count to 3, we will see lines at 21.77 Hz, 43.54 Hz (2 x 21.77 Hz), and at 65.31 Hz (3 x 21.77 Hz).
+And the theoretical harmonics also nicely match our measurement results - the first three harmonics are nicely seen.

 You can also pick and drag the fundamental frequency through the FFT spectrum.
 Harmonics will automatically follow.